 This course will cover the history of animation and various animation techniques.
 We will examine the principles and applications of various types of animation.
-Students will spend time developing skills and creating 2D (Flash) animations and 3D (Maya) models that represent real objects and illustrate ideas.
+Students will spend time developing skills and creating 2D animations using Adobe Animate and 3D models using Maya that represent real objects and illustrate ideas.